Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 UnitNames

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This represents the display name which is used for
+0..1 aggr This represents the display name which is used for

 the physical unit of the axis.